bstoilov/py3-pinterest/README.md

 # The following features are currently supported

 ## Login
+Login is required to permit actions to the Pinterest servers.
 Login will store auth cookies for later use.
 These cookies are usually valid for ~15 days, then you will start getting 403 and 401 errors, which means you need to call login again.

 ```pinterest.login()```